 Allergies occur when your immune system goes haywire and reacts to substances that usually aren’t an irritant, including pollen, mold, animal dander, house dust, or foods.

 Seasonal allergies are those that occur when certain trees or flowers are pollinating, grasses are growing, or weeds are proliferating.
 You may have seasonal allergies just in the spring, summer, or fall.
 These seasonal types of allergies are known as grass fever, summer colds, or hay fever—but the terms all describe the same condition.

 Allergies to dust mites or animal dander can persist year-round, as do allergies to foods, drugs, and insect stings.

 Skin tests involve one of two methods, and many different allergens receive treatment at the same appointment.
-With scratch tests, the doctors may prick your skin and administer a tiny drop of a suspected allergen.
-Or the allergen may be injected just under your skin, often on your arm.
+With MQT, the doctors may prick your skin and administer a tiny drop of a suspected allergen.
+The allergen may be injected just under your skin, often on your arm.
 If you develop swelling, redness, or other reactions at the test site, it means you’re allergic to that substance.